 “What matters is this: being fearless of failure arms you to break the rules.
 In doing so, you may change the culture and just possibly, for a moment, change life itself.” – Malcolm McLaren

-In the long-term, staying in the comfort zone hurts you.
+In the long-term, staying in your comfort zone hurts you.

-The more we fail in life, the more we realize that we can handle it.
-This is why moving forward is so important, no matter how hard it is may seem in the present.
+Overcoming failure makes us realize we can handle future challenges.
+This is why moving forward is so important, no matter how hard it may seem in the present.

 It may be uncomfortable to embrace failure.
-But over time, it no longer becomes debilitating and you can overcome it.
-A classic example is taking a cold shower.
+But over time, it no longer becomes debilitating.
+Let’s say you’re scared of taking a cold shower.
 At first, it’s torture.
-But after a while, you get used to it and may even enjoy it.
+But after a while, you get used to it (and may even enjoy it).

-Once you get rid of the fear of failure, you’ll have the courage to push boundaries and try things no one else has tried before.
+Once you get rid of the fear of failure, you’ll have the courage to push boundaries and discover your potential.